feross/cs253.stanford.edu/src/pages/assign1.md

-## Assignment 0 – Web Programming Adventure ✈️
+## Assignment 1 – Journey to the Dark Side 🌘

 - **Points:** 45
 - **Due:** Friday, October 18 at 5:00pm